appukuttan-shailesh/CONECT-INT_website/content/event/2020-09-11_seminaire-thomas-serre/index.md

 summary: 'A seminar by Thomas Serre at the Institute of Neurosciences Timone in Marseille.'
 tags:
 - events
-title: '2020-09-11 : CONECT talk - "Feedforward and feedback processes in visual recognition" (T Serre)'
+title: '2020-09-11 : CONECT seminar - "Feedforward and feedback processes in visual recognition" (T Serre)'
 ---

 During a seminar at the Institute of Neurosciences Timone in Marseille, [Thomas Serre](http://serre-lab.clps.brown.edu/) will present his recent work on "Feedforward and feedback processes in visual recognition":